hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 ``HYPRE_BoomerAMGSetAggNumLevels``.
-Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening, unless the user specifies another long-range interpolation suitable for aggressive coarsening.
+Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening, unless the user specifies another long-range interpolation suitable for aggressive coarsening via ``HYPRE_BoomerAMGSetAggInterpType``..

 Note that the default coarsening for CPUs is HMIS, for GPUs PMIS [DeYH2004]_.